caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 The `IEnumerable<T>` interface is the base interface of all things iterable or enumerable.
 The concepts behind this, and what you need to do to implement your own, are described below.
 For now, all you need to know is that it is a type that can be used to access a set of items, all of the same type, sequentially.
 When used in a foreach loop, the loop variable is set to the next item in the sequence, the loop body is executed; then the loop variable is set to the next item in the sequence and the loop body executed again, until there are no more items left in the sequence.

 Note that the `IEnumerable<T>` interface has no concept of the length of its contents, or of the position of the current item within the sequence.
-Implementations of it are also not necessarily repeatable&mdash;.
+Implementations of it are also not necessarily repeatable.
 Because of this, if you consume additional elements from the iterator within the loop body, the loop body will not get executed for those elements.
 If you are iterating over a sequence of knowable length and need to know the position of each item in the sequence within the loop body, it usually makes more sense to use a `for` loop or a LINQ method (see below for the latter).
-Similarly, many implementations of `IEnumerable<T>` will mark any active iterators as invalid if the underlying data is changed in certain ways, which can easily lead to runtime errors (for example, if you are iterating over a `List<T>` and add or remove elements to or from the list within the loop body).
-It is best to treat the iterator, and anything underlying it, as immutable at least for the duration of the loop.
+Similarly, many implementations of `IEnumerable<T>` will mark any active iterators as invalid if the underlying data is changed in certain ways, which can easily lead to runtime errors (for example, if you are iterating over a `List<T>` and add or remove list elements within the loop body).
+It is best to treat the iterator, and anything underlying it, as immutable for the duration of the loop.

 In the life of C# there has been one major breaking change, behaviourally, with respect to `foreach` loops.
 In earlier versions of C#, when a `foreach` loop was being executed, the loop variable was conceptually the same variable across all iterations of the loop, and it was set to a different value each time.
 With C# 5 and later, on each iteration of the loop, the loop variable is a different variable with the same name.
 This might seem like semantic nitpicking, and in the vast majority of cases it is, but it leads to a difference in behaviour when loop variables are accessed within lambda expressions as a reference to the loop variable can then legitimately "leak" outside the loop.
 Lambdas are explained properly below; most code analysis tools will give you a warning when you have used a construct that might have behaved differently in older versions of the language.
 The workaround&mdash;which will give the same behaviour on all language versions&mdash;is to assign the loop variable's value to a second variable within the loop body and refer to the value through that variable instead.
 The change was made, incidentally, partly because of the large number of developers who found the original behaviour unintuitive.